Wapato Corrections Facility

 Wapato Corrections Facility (also known as the Wapato Detention Facility, and colloquially Wapato Jail) is a building that was originally built as a Multnomah County jail in 2003 in the heavy industrial area of St. Johns neighborhood of Portland.
-It has never been put into service as a jail and was kept vacant until it was repurposed into the Bybee Lakes Hope Center homeless shelter which opened in October 2020.
+It has never been put into service as a jail and was kept vacant until it was repurposed into the Bybee Lakes Hope Center, which opened in October 2020.
+It is the largest homeless shelter in Oregon.

 History

-The Wapato Detention Facility was funded in 1996 by a bond measure defined by Multnomah County Commissioners in Resolution 96–122, and promoted by District Attorney Mike Schrunk and law enforcement as a response to Measure 11.
-The facility, which cost $58 million, in St.Johns neighborhood built by the Hoffman Construction Company has sat empty since construction halted in 2003.
+The Wapato Detention Facility was funded in 1996 by a bond measure defined by Multnomah County Commissioners in Resolution 96–122, and promoted by District Attorney at the time Mike Schrunk and law enforcement as a response to Measure 11.
+The facility, which cost $58 million, in the St.Johns neighborhood built by the Hoffman Construction Company has sat empty since construction halted in 2003.
 In March 2017, a California-based developer offered $10 million for the property.
 In November 2017 Multnomah County commissioners voted to sell Wapato to Kehoe Northwest Properties for $10.8 million.
 Later, Kehoe counter-offered $5 million which was accepted and it was sold to Kehoe for $5 million in April 2018.
 The proceeds from the sale of Wapato were then marked to be used to create permanent housing.